-Whether you are looking to go on for graduate work or immediately to the workplace, a counseling degree will help you analyze what causes growth and what causes problems and will promote guidance on how to improve your relationships, all from a biblical vantage-point.
+Whether you are looking to go on to graduate work or immediately to the workplace, a counseling degree will help you analyze what causes growth and what causes problems and will promote guidance on how to improve your relationships—all from a biblical vantage-point.

 Examples of courses in this major:

 This course will examine the relationship between the fields of psychology and theology.
-A theory of integration will be presented, along with discussions concerning specific psychological topics (i.e. self-esteem, etc.) from a biblical vantage point.
-Prerequisite: PSY110 or SOC110.
-Three hours.
+A theory of integration will be presented, along with discussions concerning specific psychological topics (i.e., self-esteem, anxiety, etc.) from a biblical vantage point.

 The individuals who will challenge you to learn: